-Dr. Lee is an Assistant Clinical Professor of Medicine at UCLA and the Associate Regional Director of Interventional Cardiology at UCLA.
-He also serves as the Medical Director of the Cardiology Division, Cardiac Cath Lab, STEMI program, and Cardiac Rehab Program at Henry Mayo Newhall Hospital.
+Dr. Lee is an Associate Clinical Professor of Medicine at UCLA and the Associate Regional Director and Co-Lead for the Quality and Teaching Committee of Interventional Cardiology at UCLA.
+He serves on the UCLA Department of Medicine Quality Committee as a Peer Physician Coach.
+He also is the Medical Director of the Cardiology Division, Cardiac Cath Lab, STEMI program, and Cardiac Rehab Program at Henry Mayo Newhall Hospital.

 Dr. Lee is certified by the National Board of Medical Examiners, the American Board of Internal Medicine, the Subspecialty Board of Cardiovascular Disease and Interventional Cardiology.
-He is a Fellow of the American College of Cardiology and of the Society of Cardiovascular Angiography and Interventions for which he also serves as the Co-Chair of the Finance Committee.
+He is a Fellow of the American College of Cardiology and of the Society of Cardiovascular Angiography and Interventions.

 Dr. Lee specializes in the management of coronary artery disease through complex coronary interventions and lifestyle modification.
 He also has special interests in diet and weight loss optimization.
 He is committed to excellence in comprehensive health care through understanding patient's health care needs and goals with implementation of state-of-the-art techniques and compassionate care.